ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Early centralization of what it means to have permissions.

 * POST (instead of PUT) for overwriting a group-configuration resource.

+* Example of inconsistent configuration following a PATCH request.

 * Minor clarifications and editorial improvements.